apache/ozone/hadoop-hdds/docs/content/interface/S3-Tenant.md

 Create a new tenant in the current Ozone cluster.
 This operation requires Ozone cluster administrator privilege.

+Apart from adding new OM DB entries, creating a tenant also does the following in the background:
-Creating a tenant creates a volume of the exact same name.
-Volume name restrictions apply.
+1. Creates a volume of the exact same name.
+Therefore, volume name restrictions apply to the tenant name as well.
+Specifying a custom volume name during tenant creation is not supported yet.
+Tenant volume cannot be changed once the tenant is created.
+2. Creates two new Ranger roles, `tenantName-UserRole` and `tenantName-AdminRole`.
+3. Creates new Ranger policies that allows all tenant users to list and create buckets by default under the tenant volume, but only bucket owners and tenant admins are allowed to access the bucket contents.

 ```shell
 ozone tenant create <TENANT_NAME>